deoktr/ansible/README.md

 reboot
 ```

-Then you can start the ansible script, it will stop after changing the ansible
+Then you can start the Ansible script, it will stop after changing the Ansible
 user password, update it in inventory and restart it.

 Or you can directly start it from root user via SSH.